 SALT FIRED VASE

-A wonderful salt fired vase - a fine example of Cathi's art.
-Height: 4.5 inches
+A wonderful salt fired vase - a fine example of Cathy's art.
+Height: 5 inches

-The crispness in colours and varying surface textures are produced by the salt-firing.
-Late in the gas firing, I roll up "burritoes" made of salt and baking soda and wood shavings and put them in to the kiln by dropping them in to the kiln on a piece of angle iron.
-Once in the kiln, they volitize sending salt vapour moving with the gas flame among the pieces of pottery.
+The crispness in colors and varying surface textures are produced by the salt-firing.
+Late in the gas firing, I roll up "burritos" made of salt and baking soda and wood shavings and put them in to the kiln by dropping them in to the kiln on a piece of angle iron.
+Once in the kiln, they volatilize sending salt vapor moving with the gas flame among the pieces of pottery.

-The resulting outside surfaces vary from side to side due to the direction of the flame with the salt vapour interacting with the pieces as the flame weaves through the kiln.
+The resulting outside surfaces vary from side to side due to the direction of the flame with the salt vapor interacting with the pieces as the flame weaves through the kiln.